 Most Iroquois people speak English today, but some people, especially elders, still speak the native language of their own tribe.
 Here is a comparative chart of Iroquois words, a website where you can hear Iroquois words being spoken, and a Mohawk picture glossary.

 Here is a link to the Haudenosaunee Grand Council, where you can find information about the Iroquois Confederacy past and present.
 Here is the website of the Iroquois Museum of New York, where you can see photographs of Iroquois art and artifacts.
-How do Iroquois Indian children live, and what did they do in the past?

 |